JoseJuan98/DataPipeline_EnterpriseArchitecture/README.md

 # Project D24 - Bergen Kommune

-Project developed by group D24 of HVL with the purpose of monitoring the enterprise environment of Bergen Kommune along the time.
+Project developed with the purpose of monitoring the enterprise environment of Bergen Kommune along the time.Because of confidentiality reasons it can be showed the code which I developed but not the data which Bergen Kommune owns.

-The goal of the bachelor project is to deliver a fully functional software in order to solve the needs of Bergen Municipality.
+The goal of the project is to solve the needs of a organization to model the Enterprise Architecture.
 The goal is to have a fully automated process to be able to phase out the existing method of solving the issue which is done manually.

 The current issue is to create a solution for Bergen Municipality’s Modelling Architecture based on the tool Archi.
 From the  This includes: